prestontasoff/ESPM_112L_24/Week_12/Week_12_Walkthrough.md

 IMPORTANT: To save time (and because of limited computational resources), only generate one VCF file per group in class this week.

 ### Select a genome
 We are going to be digging a bit deeper into the population variation in one of our bins and it will be helpful to use a high quality bin for this purpose.
+These are all located on the cluster at `/class_data/baby_bins`, but we're going to go to class.ggkbase.berkeley.edu on your browser to choose a bin to work with.
 Try to pick a bin that is marked as “near complete” with close to 51/51 bacterial single copy genes.
 Also try to pick a bin with relatively large scaffolds and between 30-100x coverage.
 The max contig column of the ggkbase organisms page can help you locate a good bin, which ideally will have a small number of large contigs.
 A bin with a max contig around 200,000 bp or greater would be a good choice.
-Download the selected bins contigs and upload them to class.ggkbase.

 ![max_contig_len.png](max_contig_len.png)

 ## Read mapping

-Read Mapping (same as last week)
+Read Mapping

 You will need to use the trimmed sequencing reads for the mapping.
 Trimmed sets for each sample are located here:

-/class_data/trimmed_fastqs
+`/class_data/S3_0XY_000X1/raw.d/`

+Remember to replace 'XY' with your sample number, ex.: `S3_002_000X1` or `S3_010_000X1`.

 To call variants with freebayes, first we have to map our reads to our bin and generate a SAM file.
 To do this we’ll use bowtie2, a read alignment algorithm.
 Bowtie2 generates a lot of files in the directory it is run in, so it is useful to make a directory for all of the outputs for each genome you are mapping to and run it in that directory.
 Important: map reads from the sample the bin you picked is from.